 - Support the community on the journey to achieve net zero greenhouse gas emissions by 2050, which links to the UK-wide same date target set by the UK Government

-This builds on the council’s record of seizing opportunities to reduce emissions, including leading these renewable energy projects:
+This builds on our previous work to reduce emissions, including leading these renewable energy projects:

 - Wroughton Airfield Solar Farm, capacity 62 megawatts (MW) - one of the largest ground mount solar parks in the UK

-- Chapel Farm Solar Park - the first solar farm funded by a council backed community solar bond, that won a national ‘Best Renewable Energy Initiative’ award
+- Chapel Farm Solar Park - capacity 5 MW, the first solar farm funded by a council backed community solar bond, that won a national ‘Best Renewable Energy Initiative’ award

 A report commissioned by the Committee on Climate Change explains more about the role of local authorities in supporting local and national efforts to reduce emissions.